Micro Orchestrism

 Acknowledgements

-Materials support: Synthetic Ecosystem Lab, Parsons School of Design
+Materials support: Synthetic Ecosystem Lab, Parsons School of Design, DASSAI USA, Inc.

 Fabrication support: Kohei Takegawa